-When I was about 10-years-old I was making realistic graphite pencil drawings and playing around with painting.
+When I was still a kid I was making realistic graphite pencil drawings and playing around with painting.
 It was not too long after that when I realized I was an artist.
-I left behind the family farm and studied photojournalism in junior college.
+I left behind the family farm and studied fine art and photojournalism in junior college.
 I thought it would be fun to make a living doing something a lot of people paid to do as a hobby.

-Over the years my photographs moved over the Associated Press wire and appeared in publications such as USA Today, the Dallas Morning News, Rocky Mountain News, the Seattle Times and many other publications.
+Over the years my photographs moved over the Associated Press wire and appeared in publications such as USA Today, the Dallas Morning News, Rocky Mountain News, the Seattle Times, Philadelphia Inquirer and many other publications.
 Also in many major magazines.
 I also won many awards for my images.
 But a time comes for all of us to kick back a little.

 Several years ago osteoarthritis set in and that combined with an old injury from a serious auto accident gave me no choice.
 I had to get off my feet.
 All the years walking along football sidelines and through airports and on assignments had taken a toll.
 I had to sit down.
 I didn't retire.
 You have to have money to retire.
 I just had to stop working and get off my feet.

-But I don't just create my art just for a collector to purchase and hang on their wall, although I do appreciate and need the commercial success.
+But I don't create my art just for a collector to purchase and hang on their wall, although I do appreciate and need the commercial success.
 I create my art because that's all I want to do.
 That's what I love doing.
-Few things in my life are more rewarding than to complete a drawing and look at it and realize I've done a pretty good job on it.
-I work from photographs and when a work I've done looks like the photograph but with more emotion then I know I've done a good job.
+Few things in my life are more rewarding than to complete a drawing and knowing I've done a good job, that others like looking at it.

-My graphite drawings are usually only a few inches in size but when the viewer looks he can see the lines of the years or the sparkle of youth or the pain that is in the subject.
+My graphite drawings are usually only a few inches in size but when the viewer looks at one he can see the lines of the years or the sparkle of youth or the pain that is in the subject.
 The detail is there.
 My oil paintings are more impressionistic and vary from sizes about 8X10 up to 16X20.